Braemar Hill murders: Arrest, trial, and imprisonment

 In late November the police arrested Pang and the rest of the group within 48 hours.
 Although they had given details of the murders, only Won pleaded guilty and served as a prosecution witness.
-All five of the assailants were found guilty by the court and convicted.
+All five of the assailants were found guilty by Judge Lee Frost and convicted on 18 January 1987 at the Court of First Instance, by a unanimous vote.
+During the trial, Pang's lawyer Malcolm Poon stated that Pang suffered from depressive disorder and borderline personality disorder, a testimony denied by Frost.
 Pang, Tam and Chiu were sentenced to death, later commuted to life imprisonment in 1993 under permission given by the Governor-in-Council.
-Pang and Chiu remain in prison.
+In passing down sentence, Frost described Pang, Tam and Chiu as "cold-blooded" and "great liars".
+Pang and Chiu remain in prison, at Kam Heu Correctional Institution in Yuen Long.
 Tam died of cancer in prison in 2009 at the age of 45.
-The other two killers, Cheung and Won (both born in 1968), were underage at the time of the crime and were sentenced to be detained at Her Majesty's pleasure.
+The other two killers, Cheung and Won (both born in 1968), were underage at the time of the crime and were sentenced to be detained at Her Majesty's pleasure at a juvenile prison.

 After the transfer of sovereignty over Hong Kong in 1997, the law required Chief Executive Tung Chee Hwa to determine the terms of Won and Cheung.
 Won's parents appealed to the McBride and Myers families for forgiveness for Won.
 In 1998, the families announced that they have forgiven Won, and appealed to Tung for a lesser sentence.
 Tung agreed, and decided that Won would be incarcerated for 27 years and Cheung for a minimum of 30 years.
 Won would later say upon release from Stanley Prison in 2004, in front of the press, that receiving forgiveness was both touching and hard to accept, and that he would use the opportunity to reintegrate fully back into society.
 He was later offered clerical work in a law firm through the government's Criminal Rehabilitation Service.

 With a change in law in 2004, Cheung's prison term was to be redetermined by the court.
 In 2005, his sentence was converted to a sentence of 35 years in prison.
 Later, Cheung appealed to the court for a lesser sentence similar to Won's, but on 6 April 2006 the verdict came down denying Cheung's request, citing that due to the heinous nature of the crime, 35 years for Cheung was more than generous.
 He was released in December 2007, and was later hired as an inspection worker at a public utility.